Google Product Categories: Here’s Why You Should Care

-But first, let’s take a closer look at what Google product categories are, and why you should spend more time on optimizing your product’s information.
+But first, let’s take a closer look at what Google Shopping Product Categories are, and why you should spend more time optimizing your product’s information.

 Like optimizing other fields in your feed, such as title, color, and description, you want to choose the best option from Google’s taxonomy that provides your customers with the best results.